Every Question on the Creative Capital Award Application

-Why we ask it—We don’t typically call on references, but since this is a long-term contractual partnership that we are entering with an artist, we do like to have them on hand if needed.
+Why we ask this—We don’t typically call on references, but since this is a long-term contractual partnership that we are entering with an artist, we do like to have them on hand if needed.

 Your professional reference should be someone who can provide a knowledgeable evaluation of how you and your creative practice might benefit from receiving support from Creative Capital.
 This is meant to be a professional reference, not a personal character reference.